From the cockpit to the boardroom

 Leading in combat

-Eventually, we returned to the USA as a family.
-Initially to Maxwell Air Force base where I attended the Air War College and thereafter to Texas where I assumed the role of Senior National Representative for Belgium to the Euro-NATO Joint Jet Pilot (ENJJPT) program.
-At ENJJPT we train pilots before sending them to fly their future combat aircraft.
-I really enjoyed passing on my passion for aviation and live lessons to the next generation of fighter pilots.
-Upon our return from the USA, it was time to start the next chapter...
+Eventually, our family returned to the USA, first to Maxwell Air Force Base, where I attended Air War College, and then to Texas, where I served as the Senior National Representative for Belgium to the Euro-NATO Joint Jet Pilot Training (ENJJPT) program.
+At ENJJPT, we train future combat pilots, but we also mentor the next generation of leaders.
+Upon our return from the USA, it was time to start a new chapter.

 Experience matters

-In 2023 I started Ad Punctum, however the bug of flying jets was still present...
-Therefore, alongside my Leadership consulting, I still enjoy flying Fighter Jets, albeit part-time, as an Adversary Air (AdAir) pilot for Top Aces.
-At Top Aces we help the next generation of fighter pilots to hone their skills by providing them realistic threat replications.
-To learn more about what we do in the exciting "AdAir" business, you can take a look at www.Topaces.com
+In 2023, I founded Ad Punctum, but my passion for flying jets never faded.
+Alongside my leadership consulting, I continue to fly fighter jets part-time as an Adversary Air (AdAir) pilot for Top Aces.
+At Top Aces, we help the next generation of fighter pilots hone their skills by providing realistic threat replications.
+To learn more how we support NATO Air Forces visit www.topaces.com.

 Family matters

 Finally, all of this would never have been possible without the unwavering support of my family.
-They endured all the moves, the night flights, the missed birthdays etc. due to all training and combat deployments.
-I am forever grateful to my amazing wife Elke, and our teenagers, Tristan and Aurélie, without whom I would never have been able to accomplish what I did.
+They endured all the moves, the night flights, the missed birthdays etc. I am forever grateful to my amazing wife Elke, and our teenagers, Tristan and Aurélie, without whom I would never have been able to accomplish what I did.